yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_Tune_Real_Time_Linux.rst

 introduce a level determinism to the Linux kernel to control the maximum latency the system will experience when switching contexts.

-It’s important to note these patches do not focus on the minimum interrupt latency and can sometimes even increase it in certain situations.
+It's important to note these patches do not focus on the minimum interrupt latency and can sometimes even increase it in certain situations.